Our Team

 Teacher

-Hello, my name is Tasha Querantes and I have worked in private school education for the past five years.
+Hello, my name is Tasha Querantes and I have worked in private school education for the past six years.
 I have also worked in the healthcare field as an educator and project manager for a non-profit organization.
 I worked with developing curriculum and engaging healthcare professionals to partner together.
 Through this experience, I discovered my joy for teaching and inspiring students and healthcare professionals to reach their goals.

 I graduated from Cal State Fullerton with a Masters in Business Administration.
 I am married and have two high-schoolers and a very energetic dog.
 In my spare time, I enjoy taking spin classes, traveling, and being with family and friends.
 I am very excited to be a part of the Foundations team, and to help encourage students to always strive to do their best.